bhk/scam/reference.md

     > (addsuffix ".c" "x")
     "x.c"

-Since builtins are special forms, they are not variables bound to function values.
+When the balue of a builtin is requested, an equivalent function value is
+provided:

     > shell
-    Line 1: Attempt to obtain value of builtin: "shell"
-    at: *shell*
+    "$(shell $1)"

-Builtins may also differ from ordinary functions in the way arguments are evaluated.
+Builtins may differ from ordinary functions in the way arguments are evaluated.
 Ordinarily, all arguments are evaluated in order *before* a function is called.
 In the case of `if`, `and`, `or`, and `foreach`, however, arguments may not be evaluated at all, and in the case of